Blockstream/satellite/README.md

     skipped in case you installed the modules using the instructed "make install" commands (check the install logs).

-    Next, you should verify that the "blockstream" (or "framers") module can be successfully imported in Python.
+    Next, you should verify that the "blocksat" (or "framers") module can be successfully imported in Python.
 To do so, run:

     ```
-    python2.7 -c "import blockstream"
+    python2.7 -c "import blocksat"
     ```

     If nothing is printed, it means that the module can indeed be imported.
 The